This post may contain affiliate links. Please see my disclosure policy for details.

-A big tip I have is to read your camera manual thoroughly or experiment with the timer modes available first before you set out on your travels or go shooting.
+A big tip I have is to read your camera manual thoroughly or experiment with the timer modes available first before you set out on your travels.

 You don’t want to turn up at your photo location all set to go and then struggle with the setting up the timer.

-The best way is to set your camera up on a continuous shooting mode.
+The best way is to set your camera up on a continuous mode.